 Digital identity is required in almost every sector worldwide today, from banking, healthcare, national security, citizen documentation to online retailing.
 The need has risen with increased digitization through modern technology.
 As such user and identity authentication and authorization is a very important process in a digitally developed commercial and social world.

 However, centralized and traditional identity management comes with many disadvantages.
-First, centralizing identity creates a single point of failure and builds a repository of high value data that can attract hackers.
+First, centralizing identity creates a single point of failure and builds a repository of high-value data that can attract hackers.

-Although common in cryptocurrencies scenes, blockchain could solve digital identity problems by tracking and managing the digital identities in a secure and efficient way, resulting in a seamless sign-on and reduced fraud.
+Although common in cryptocurrencies scenes, blockchain could solve digital identity problems by tracking and managing digital identities in a secure and efficient way, resulting in a seamless sign-on and reduced fraud.
 Data and information breaches and fraud is common today.
-Blockchain can secure the names, addresses, phone numbers and email addresses and avoid the many data breaches and theft.
+Blockchain can secure the names, addresses, phone numbers, and email addresses and avoid the many data breaches and theft.

 Besides, blockchain tech can help eliminate digital clones that are common even though there is only one physical person.
 Multiple and different digital identities are common.
 For instance, IBM cites a 2016 Intel Security survey that found that an average person has 27 different digital identities.

-Blockchain can improve data sharing and integration across organizations, departments and users, reducing costs incurred in traditional systems as a result of variation of data and information across multiple systems of entry, record, and reference inside of an IT environment.
+Blockchain can improve data sharing and integration across organizations, departments, and users, reducing costs incurred in traditional systems as a result of variation of data and information across multiple systems of entry, record, and reference inside of an IT environment.

 This is because blockchain can see identity uniquely authenticated in an irrefutable, immutable, and secure manner using digital signatures that are based on public key cryptography.
 Blockchain technology, although it has many disadvantages including lack of ease of usability, ensures that the owner of the private key signs transactions and verifies identity in question and proofs ownership of digital assets, trustlessly in a secure environment.

 As such, it could be applied in e-residence, management of passport identities, wedding certificates, national IDs and birth certificates.
-There are a few examples of using blockchain in these manner as we shall see later on in this article.
+There are a few examples of using blockchain in these manners as we shall see later on in this article.

-Blockchain technology, in short helps keep personal information secure and private but shareable on a trusted network.
+Blockchain technology, in short, helps keep personal information secure and private but shareable on a trusted network.
 It is made available only to those who need to know.